bgriffen/oldwebsite/_posts/2014-11-05-institute-publication-profile.md

 layout: post
 title: "Generating An Institute's Publication Profile"
 description: "Does the genre of an artist determine their lifespan?"
-tags: [python, ADS, arxiv, astronomy]
+tags: [python, ADS, astronomy, academia]
 ---

 Today I wanted to get an idea of my home institute's publication profile based on the [staff list from its own website](http://space.mit.edu/people/all).
 I'm sure if you're in academia you would have the same for your own.
 My list includes members which belong to various categories: faculty, affiliated faculty, postdoctoral scholar, student and technical staff.